The Swedes and Dill

 - Proof the dough a second time as you did the first time until the dough has doubled in size.
 The dough loaf is ready for baking once it has risen 2 inches above the rim of the bread pan.

 - If you have a proofing feature in the oven, lower the temperature to (80°F or 25°-27°C).
 This time the dough loaf should reach 2 inches above the bread pan rim in 1 hour.

 Baking and Testing for Doneness

 - Once the bread is ready to be baked, preheat the oven to (350°F or 175°C).
-Ensure there is enough clearance in the oven to accommodate the bread, so the top of the bread will not touch the top of the oven.
+Ensure there is enough clearance in the range to accommodate the bread, so the top of the bread will not touch the top of the oven.
 You may need to adjust the oven racks.

-- Before baking the bread, brush on a thin layer of oil on top of the dough to help brown the crust.
+- Just before baking the bread, brush on a thin layer of oil on top of the dough to help brown the crust.
 I prefer extra virgin olive oil, but any oil will work.